Bilevel Autoresearch: Meta-Autoresearching Itself: Results

 \subsection{The \texttt{TOTAL\_BATCH\_SIZE} Discovery}

 The most impactful finding across all experiments is that reducing \texttt{TOTAL\_BATCH\_SIZE} from $2^{19}$ to $2^{17}$--$2^{18}$ dramatically improves \valbpb{} on the RTX~5090 under a 300-second training budget.
 The mechanism is straightforward: a smaller batch size yields more gradient steps within the fixed time budget, and better convergence for this 50M-parameter model.
-The original $2^{19}$ batch size was tuned for H100 throughput; the RTX~5090 running SDPA (Flash Attention~3 is unsupported on Blackwell compute~12.0) has different optimal batch characteristics.
+The original $2^{19}$ batch size appears better matched to the H100-oriented setting used by the original benchmark; in our RTX~5090 setup, running SDPA rather than Flash Attention~3, smaller batch sizes produced more gradient steps within the fixed wall-clock budget.

 Groups~A and~B both miss this direction for the same reason: DeepSeek's default search path attempts \texttt{TOTAL\_BATCH\_SIZE} \emph{increase} first (an implicit ``larger batch is better'' bias).
 After the increase is discarded, Group~A repeats it; Group~B's outer loop freezes \texttt{TOTAL\_BATCH\_SIZE} after the failed increase, blocking the decrease direction entirely.
-Only Group~C's Level~2 mechanisms---specifically, Tabu Search (which prevents revisiting failed directions) and Orthogonal Exploration (which forces dimensional diversity)---pushed the LLM to try the decrease direction.
+Only the high-performing Level~2-condition repeats---Group~C R1/R3 and Group~D R2/R3---moved the search toward the decrease direction.
+In Group~C, the relevant active mechanisms were Tabu Search (which prevents revisiting failed directions) and Orthogonal Exploration (which forces dimensional diversity).
+In Group~D, the same direction appeared in the reported trajectories, but the mechanism patches were not successfully applied or validated, so those repeats should not be interpreted as clean evidence of successful mechanism injection.